dreadl0ck/netcap/README.md

 However, for this to work, the fields named *Size* on several audit records structures had to be renamed, because the new code generator generates a function named *Size()* on each protocol buffer.

-This breaks backwards compatibility to audit records created with version v0.3.8.
-Use the *-header* flag to check which version was used to create the *.ncap* dumpfile.
 The new field name is *TotalSize*.

 ### Payload capture